 2018 Shute Shield: 8 key early round clashes

-With just over 50 days until the start of the 2018 Shute Shield season, we thought we’d take a look at a few key match ups in the early rounds that should give us an insight into which sides are contenders and which sides are pretenders.
+With the start of the Shute Shield just around the corner, we thought we’d take a look at a few key match ups in the early rounds that should give us an insight into which sides are contenders and which sides are pretenders.

 Round 1: Northern Suburbs v Warringah